 Provides on-the-job learning related to a career interest or major, under the direct supervision of faculty and industry supervisors.
 Both supervisors provide feedback and written evaluations.
 Requires attending an orientation, developing three evaluated learning objectives, writing a summary report, and maintaining signed verification of worked hours.
 Also requires meeting at least twice with faculty advisor, who visits the work site, supervises the occupational work experience, and awards a grade.
 Requires 60 hours unpaid work or 75 hours paid work for each unit earned.
-May be taken a maximum of 4 times, not to exceed 16 units in combination with any other work experience/internship courses.
+May be taken a for a total of four (4) times, not to exceed 16 units in combination with any other work experience/internship courses.
 (Same course as each disciplines M80.)
 Applies to Associate Degree.
 Transfer credit CSU, credit limitations.
-To take this course, contact the Career Services Center: Call (805) 378-1536.
+To take this course, contact the Career/ Transfer Center: Call (805) 378-1536.

-WEXP M30 -- 0.5 4 Units Service Learning
+WEXP M30 -- 0.5 to 4 Units Service Learning